Dschogo/audioslicer/Readme.md

 - To add new audio files, just transcribe them via the UI and then select the `audio_list.json`, it will add the new files to the list (takes a bit) DONT SELECT THE WHISPER.JSON AGAIN, IT WILL OVERWRITE THE WHOLE LIST, AND THEREFORE YOUR PROGESS.
 Also make sure to check the `skip existing` in the webui, otherwise the trimmed audio files will be overwritten, and the trim is gone.
 - The word quality is taken from whisperX, therefore its only an indicator nothing more.
+- Every sentence including `...` is auto-excluded from traning (can be changed again - but thats why the progressbars aren't at 0 from the beginning and the "good/deleted segments" bar wont represent the actual outcome until a good amount of segments are flagged
+- After hearing a segement, it gets auto flagged as "okey" and therefore marked as good to train

 ![image](https://github.com/Dschogo/audioslicer/blob/master/image.png?raw=true)